Sara Mesa: Biography

-Sara Mesa was born in Madrid in 1976 and moved with her family to Sevilla as a child, a city where she currently resides.
-She studied Journalism and Hispanic philology.
+Sara Mesa was born in Madrid in 1976 and moved with her family to Sevilla as a child, where she currently resides.
+She studied journalism and Hispanic philology.

 Career

 She began her narrative work with the publication of the short story collections La sobriedad del galápago (2008) and No es fácil ser verde (2009), and the novels El trepanador de cerebros (2010) and Un incendio invisible (2011), the latter of which won the Málaga Novel Award.
 She was later a finalist for the Herralde Prize with Four by Four (2013), a novel set in an elite boarding school.
-Since then, all her work has been published in Spain by Editorial Anagrama, with English translations published by Open Letter in the USA and Peirene in the UK.
+Since then, all her work has been published in Spain by Editorial Anagrama, with English translations published by Open Letter in the US and Peirene in the UK.

-Critical and popular recognition grew especially after Scar (2015), a novel that explores a strange long-distance relationship and received RNE’s “Ojo Crítico” Award, followed by the short story collection Bad Handwriting (2016) and the novel Among the Hedges (2018), about the bond between a 14-year-old girl and an older man.
+Critical and popular recognition grew especially after Scar (2015), a novel that explores a strange long-distance relationship and received RNE's “Ojo Crítico” Award, followed by the short story collection Bad Handwriting (2016) and the novel Among the Hedges (2018), about the bond between a 14-year-old girl and an older man.

 Her best-known novel, Un amor (2020), was named Book of the Year by El País, translated into eighteen languages.
 This controversial novel about a young woman who decides to move to a small village was a finalist for the European Strega Prize and the Dublin Literary Award, and was adapted into a film by director Isabel Coixet starring Laia Costa.

-Subsequently, she published The Family (2022), a novel that received the Premio Cálamo Extraordinario and the Andalucía de la Crítica Award, which narrates a peculiar family story from multiple perspectives based on her own family, as well as Examination (2025), a critique of bureaucracy based on the author’s own experience working in the public administration.
+Subsequently, she published The Family (2022), a novel that received the Premio Cálamo Extraordinario and the Andalucía de la Crítica Award, which narrates a peculiar family story from multiple perspectives based on her own family, as well as Examination (2025), a critique of bureaucracy based on the author's own experience working in the public administration.